zotonic/zotonic/doc/ref/modules/mod_development.rst

 Automatic recompilation
 -----------------------

-When this module is enabled, it runs an `inotifywait` program in the background, which watches files in Zotonic and its site for changes.
+When this module is enabled, it runs a watcher program in the background, which watches files in Zotonic and its site for changes.
 If it detects changes, it performs certain actions.
+See below for platform-specific installation instructions.

 * If an `.erl` file changes, it recompiles and reloads the file on-the-fly.
 When a module exports notifier functions (`observe_...`